bragisig/clouds-html5-game/README.md

 - Fewer platforms generated as the player gets higher
 - Platforms have different jump velocity and graphics
 - Game supports tilting on a tablet.
 Has been tested on a Samsung Galaxy Tab 2 tablet (Android)
+- Moving background, consists of two background images that slide down in the background, over and over again.